christianurech/christianurech.github.io/index.md

 - Fall 2010 - Fall 2017: Teaching assistant at the University of Basel

-In Summer 2018 I taught the following two courses at the 2018 TMD Undergraduate and Graduate Summer School at the Nesin Math Village, Turkey.
+In Summer 2018 I taught two courses at the 2018 TMD Undergraduate and Graduate Summer School at the Nesin Math Village, Turkey.